King George Square busway station

-King George Square busway station is located in Brisbane, Queensland, Australia serving the Brisbane central business district.
-It is located beneath King George Square and marks the start of the Northern Busway.
-The station has twelve stops on two platforms; access to these platforms is via an underground concourse which can be accessed from Ann Street or Adelaide Street.
+King George Square busway station is located in Brisbane, Queensland, Australia.
+The station is beneath King George Square and serves the Brisbane central business district.
+The station has six stops on two platforms; access to these platforms is via an underground concourse which can be accessed from Ann Street or Adelaide Street.
 Passengers wait behind automatic doors on the stop that is assigned to their bus.
-It opened on 19 May 2008.
+The station opened on 19 May 2008.

-Construction
+History

 Construction of the King George Square busway station was announced in March 2005.
 Construction commenced in early 2006 and the station opened on 19 May 2008 when the Northern Busway was extended from Normanby.
 The lower two levels of the King George Square Car Park were demolished to make way for the station.
 The heritage-listed Wheat Creek Culvert (built in 1861) which ran from under King George Square out into Adelaide Street was also demolished.
 A short segment of the culvert has been preserved as a display in the bus station.

-A bus tunnel has been constructed under Albert Street to link the station with Queen Street bus station.
-The bus tunnel replaced one of the tunnel exit ramps to the Queen Street station on Albert Street (see photo below).
-As part of construction, the space in Albert Street above the new tunnel has been converted into a pedestrian mall extending the Queen Street Mall.
+A bus tunnel had been constructed under Albert Street to link the station with Queen Street bus station.
+The bus tunnel replaced one of the tunnel exit ramps to the Queen Street bus station on Albert Street (see photo below).
+As part of construction, the space in Albert Street above the new tunnel has been converted into a pedestrian mall, extending the Queen Street Mall.

 In conjunction with the building of the station, there was a national design competition for the redevelopment of King George Square.
 The winning entry was entitled A Space in Transition by UrbisJHD.
 Construction of the Square was completed in October 2009.
 The re-design of the square and its busway entrances attracted criticism from professional urban designers and the public.

-In 2021 a tunnel was dug from the busway station to Adelaide Street for the Brisbane Metro project.